db0/Android-Netrunner-OCTGN/README.md

 * Fixed the "Pay and Rez" action always rezzing for free
 * Fix not being able to setup the game a second time (i.e. after a table reset)
 * Added some code which hopefully catches and fixes broken identity/trace card before it gives an error.
 5 test games resulted in 0 bugs due to borked identity/trace card.
-* Tollbooth now uses money from Bad Publicity and Stimhack
+* Tollbooth now uses money from Bad Publicity and Stimhack (bug #95)

 ### v2.1.3